Fixing Stimulant Psychosis: What Should You Do?

 One should never attempt to self-medicate by using other drugs, such as alcohol or other types of central nervous system depressants, in order to counteract the effects of stimulants.
 In addition, the experience of psychotic symptoms as a result of stimulant use is serious, and professional help is needed.

 Although the development of psychotic-like symptoms as a result of recreational use of any stimulant drug is not a formal diagnostic sign of a stimulant use disorder, it is very likely that anyone who develops psychotic symptoms has been using dangerously high amounts of the drug, been using it for significant length of time, or both.
-Individuals who mix other drugs with stimulants are likely to experience psychotic effects, and polysubstance abuse is extremely serious.
+Individuals who mix other drugs with stimulants are likely to experience psychotic effects, and polysubstance misuse is extremely serious.